TrackDR/gamesai/README.md

 # AI for games

-Nintendo DS Emulators: Desmume, Drastic
+Nintendo DS Emulators using Lua: Desmume, Drastic